 How and when to use taps on a tin whistle?

 - You do it very fast.
+Well, literally “tap” it.

 As you can see, it is the exact opposite of a cut ornament, which we learned in the previous lesson.
-For example, doing tap on a note G means that you play a note G, and then just tap with the finger below, which is on the note F#.
+For example, doing tap on a note G means that you play a note G, and then tap with the finger below, which is on the note F#.
 For a note E, you tap with the finger on D (your ring finger), and so on.

 However, other tutorials may advise a tap can be played not only on repeated notes but just before you play the main note.
-Which is making a decoration that sounds like pronouncing “tu-a”.
-But, to my beliefs, that’s pretty much the same technique as a slide ornament.
+Which is making a decoration that sounds like pronouncing “tou-a”.
+But, to our beliefs, that’s pretty much the same technique as a slide ornament.
 It’s just a very short slide.
 You can, however, call it a tap, but this doesn’t change the fact that it sounds the same as a slide.Subscribe

 Practising taps on a tin whistle

 Since taps are mostly used on repeated notes, you should practice ascending and descending scales, making sure to play the same note two or three times before moving on to the next one.
 Obviously, you cannot play a tap on a note D (as there is no hole below).
 So, start with a plain E note, then tap it two times, then move to F#, and so on.
 And as we previously mentioned, make sure you do tap as fast as you can.
 Covering the hole should be very short, as we don’t want to hear the other note, we are just decorating the main one.